davidgasquez/davidgasquez.com/src/content/blog/2025-10-22-specializing-codex.md

 codex "${codex_args[@]}" "$prompt" 2>/dev/null
 ```

+I created yet another script, this time in Python to act as the orchestrator.
+From my tests, you can call up to 500 `chooser` instances at once without being rate-limited.
+Quite wild taking into account that is GPT-5 with thinking!

 ## Conclusion

+I've done more than 10,000 invocations of `chooser` and friends for loosely defined tasks and am really happy with the results I'm getting.
+The main drawback I would note is that the "fine-tuned" command still has the [`codex` system prompt](https://github.com/openai/codex/blob/bac7acaa7c3476361859905f708eba82c53abf68/codex-rs/core/gpt_5_codex_prompt.md).
+One could fork and update it but my hunch is that doesn't work if you are using the ChatGPT subscription.

-I've used this pattern to run more than 10,000 invocations for classification style tasks using GPT-5 with medium reasoning efforts.
-Not sure how expensive these calls would have been using plain OpenAI API calls, but this makes experimenting more "safe" for me.
-I don't need to worry about choosing the best model, just if it fits my usage limits quota of the day!
+I'm not sure how much I would have spent using plain OpenAI API calls, but having this pattern at hand makes experimenting a bit less scary for me.
+Also, I don't need to worry about model costs, just check if it fits that time window usage limits quota!